 Philip Fogarty is a composer, performer and sound artist.
 He has toured his work with live ensembles in various configurations both in Ireland and abroad.
 His output ranges from his roots in Irish traditional to rock, electronica, contemporary and multimedia formats, having featured in installations, soundtrack and theatre.
-Recent projects include I Claim Sanctuary, an interactive sound installation due to be staged later this year in conjunction with Paper Boat, an opera presented by Music for Galway in association with Irish National Opera.
+Recent projects include I Claim Sanctuary, an interactive sound installation rescheduled for 2022, in conjunction with Paper Boat, an opera presented by Music for Galway and Galway 2020 in association with Irish National Opera.
+He is the Galway City recipient of the inaugural PLATFORM 31 nationwide artist development bursary developed by the 31 Local Authority Arts Offices, in collaboration with the Arts Council.

 Further touring followed Songs for Animals (2001), Short Stories (2003) and Lambs (2003), as well as tours in tandem with the digital releases of his recordings from 2006 onwards.
 Though Philip had hitherto been known for large soundscapes and high-end production, these performances focused on a more intimate approach in smaller venues, with a shift away from heavy sequencing towards a sparser, more organic style.

 More recent years have seen Philip engaged in various side-projects, from instrument conception to multimedia installations to straight funded research (see Other Projects page).
 Recent mainstream projects, meanwhile, have been the staging of audience participation piece Three Dream Echo, first performed as the flagship event for Galway Culture Night 2020, and I Claim Sanctuary, an interactive sound installation in conjunction with Paper Boat, an opera presented by Music for Galway and Galway 2020 in association with Irish National Opera.
-He continues to work on the development of further live projects.
+He continues to work on the development of further live projects, and is the Galway City recipient of the inaugural PLATFORM 31 nationwide artist development bursary developed by the 31 Local Authority Arts Offices, in collaboration with the Arts Council.
 He lectures occasionally in NUI Galway and has studied under the auspices of renowned sean-nós singer Lillis Ó Laoire.